Jucaza1/jucaza1/README.md

 ## Hi there, I'm Juan Cano👋
-Industrial Technologies Engineer specialized in automation and robotics, with additional training in Web Application Development.
+Software engineer, graduated as Industrial Technologies Engineer specialized in automation and robotics, with additional training in Web Application Development.
 Passionate about science and software, I always strive to integrate innovative solutions.

 ### 🛠️ Skills & Expertise
 - GO, TypeScript, JavaScript, Java, Python